 Using the deals = savings, not using them = not saving

-And if you don’t find the discounts useful, then you should skip it.
+And if you don’t find the discounts useful, then skip it. 💥

 The goal of FoundersCard is to give small business owners access to discounts typically enjoyed by huge corporations.
-In that way, it gets you more access, savings, and perks than you’d ordinarily have.
+In that way, it gets you more access, savings, and perks than you’d ordinarily have with a small company.